johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ![Embeddings for Normalized Softmax](normalized_softmax.png)

-Revisting the earlier problem—where sample 174 (class 0) was closer to a sample from digit 2 than to another sample from digit 0:
+Revisiting the earlier problem—where sample 174 (class 0) was closer to a sample from digit 2 than to another sample from digit 0:

 ![Sample of class 0 closer to sample of class 2](outlier_class_0_with_class_2.png)